-Figure 4.
-Manifold with the metric added for one point-event
+Figure 4 Manifold with the metric added for one point-event (s for second, m for meter).

 This new structure is called the "metric" or "metric field" or "metric tensor."
 If we know these distances and times for neighboring events, we can add them up as we move from event to event along some path.
 The addition of these many small quantities along the path will tell us the spatial distances between or times elapsed for any pair of events connected by the path we took.